Quantifying the Optimization and Generalization Advantages of Graph Neural Networks Over Multilayer Perceptrons: Conclusion and Limitation

-This paper utilizes a signal-noise decomposition to study the signal learning and noise memorization process in training a two-layer GCN.
-We provide specific conditions under which a GNN will primarily concentrate on signal learning, thereby achieving low training and testing errors.
-Our results theoretically demonstrate that GCNs, by leveraging structural information, outperform CNNs in terms of generalization ability across a broader benign overfitting regime.
-As a pioneering work that studies feature learning of GNNs, our theoretical framework is constrained to examining the role of graph convolution within a specific two-layer GCN and a certain data generalization model.
-In fact, the feature learning of a neural network can be influenced by a myriad of other factors, such as activation function, optimization algorithm, and data model \citep{kou2023benign,zou2021understanding,zou2023benefits}.
-Future work can extend our framework to consider the influence of a wider array of factors on feature learning within GCNs.
+This paper leverages feature learning theory to analyze the optimization and generalization behavior of GCNs.
+Specifically, we adopt a signal-noise decomposition to characterize the signal learning and noise memorization processes during the training of a two-layer GCN.
+We establish specific conditions under which a GNN primarily focuses on signal learning, resulting in low training and testing errors.
+When combined with results for MLPs, our findings quantitatively demonstrate that GCNs, by utilizing structural information, outperform MLPs in terms of generalization ability across a broader benign regime.

+\paragraph{Limitation} Our theoretical framework is limited to analyzing the role of graph convolution within a specific two-layer GCN and a particular data model.
+In practice, the feature learning dynamics of neural networks can be influenced by various factors, such as the depth of the GNN, the choice of activation function, the optimization algorithm, and the underlying data distribution \cite{kou2023benign,zou2021understanding,zou2023benefits}.
+Future work could extend our framework to account for the impact of these additional factors on feature learning in GCNs.